 Borrowers have several other mortgage relief options.
 In addition to a deed in lieu of foreclosure, a short sale, and bankruptcy, consider the following mortgage relief options:

-By utilizing a deed in lieu of foreclosure you can prevent your financial situation from becoming worse and avoid the serious negative impacts of foreclosure.
-Be thoughtful as you navigate your options, carefully read the fine print, and act before it is too late.
+By utilizing a deed in lieu of foreclosure, you can prevent your financial situation from becoming worse and avoid the serious negative impacts of foreclosure.
+Be thoughtful as you navigate your options.
 You can handle this, learn from it, and be on your way to a better standard of living for you and your family.